EDI Plan

 Director of Education & Community Programs

-Juan sits on the Investing in Our People and Artistic Programs & Our Community subcommittees.
+Joy sits on the Artistic Programs & Our Community and Cultural Competency subcommittees.

 Audience Services Manager